 Can I Get a Hair Transplant in My 30s to Fix Thin Hair?

-Absolutely—a large proportion of our clients are in their 30s, and this is often the optimal time to complete a hair transplant before hair thinning becomes more difficult to treat and impacts a larger area of your hair.
+Absolutely—a large proportion of our patients are in their 30s, and this is often the optimal time to complete a hair transplant before hair thinning becomes more difficult to treat and impacts a larger area of your hair.

 What Can I Do About My Hair Thinning in My 30s?